minkezhang/cachepp/docs/api/testsuite.md

 TestResult
 ----

-The `TestResult` class keeps a record of all performance evaluations done by `TestSuite`.
+The `TestResult` class keeps a record of all performance evaluations done by `TestSuite` -- these are reported `TestResult::to_string` with column names which closely reflect the properties below.
+Each property below is stored in `TestResult` as a data array, with `0` being the index of the first record stored -- that is, `tag.at(0)` is the tag of an experiment that was run with `read_rate.at(0)`.

 ### Properties